-- Take out your calendar and pick two full days within the next month.
+1. Take out your calendar and pick two or three full days within the next month.
 These days will be split into cleaning days and the last day will act as a personal day, to reward yourself for a job well done.

-- Review the full list and highlight the items that are not basic cleaning tasks. (i.e. Items from living room go to thrift store.
-Couch in basement needs to be removed.)
+4. Review the full list and highlight the items that are not basic cleaning tasks. (i.e. Items from the living room go to the thrift store.
+Couch in the basement needs to be removed.)
 This highlighting will result in two categorized lists.

-- As your hour comes to a close, imagine how you would like to spend your day after cleaning when your house is like new again.
+6. As your hour comes to a close, imagine how you would like to spend your day in your newly decluttered home.
 Whether it’s reading or watching a movie in your “like new” space, or going on an all-day outing, plan something fun to reward yourself for all your hard work.

 Get in the right mindset to declutter

-- Set a jar on the kitchen counter and start to put your spare change in it.
+1. Set a jar on the kitchen counter and start to put your spare change in it.
 This will be your play money for the day after cleaning and it doubles as motivation!

-- Keep up on your tidiness, this will help with organizing on the big day and making the task seem less daunting.
+3. Keep up on your tidiness, this will help with organizing on the big day and making the task seem less daunting.

 Make cleaning day a fun experience

-- Finally, start cleaning!
-To keep yourself on track, remember to use our Spring Cleaning Checklist in each room as you go!
+4. Finally, start cleaning!
+To keep yourself on track, check out our room by room decluttering guide!

 If your home requires a great deal of work and you’re still feeling overwhelmed, don’t worry!
 If you’re able to, invite your family and friends to help you!
 Give them some incentive by offering to help clean their home or treat them to a dinner out.
 Another option is to hire a Professional Organizer to help manage the piles.
-Regardless of the original state of your home, a professional junk removal company, such as 1-800-GOT-JUNK?, can be a huge help and a source of relief!
+Regardless of the original state of your home, a professional junk removal company, such as 1-800-GOT-JUNK? that offers No Contact Junk Removal, can help make spring cleaning a breeze!

 Are you ready to start spring cleaning?